tibaris/RieszNetworks/README.md

   Number of parameters: 20,882

-- ##### RieszNet-MNISTLargeScale
+- ### RieszNet-MNISTLargeScale
   (version: 16.12.2023)

-  RieszNet applied to classic MNIST LargeScale dataset: training + testing
+  RieszNet applied to classic MNIST LargeScale dataset: training (on scale 1) + testing (on scales 0.5-8)

   Example model is trained on 5000 images for 20 epochs.
   Test accuracies on selected scales: 88.31% (scale 0.5), 94.75% (scale 1), 94.47% (scale 2),  92.12% (scale 4), 55.87% (scale 8).